DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-induction-tutor-materials.md

 - how does the teacher model the courteous behaviour expected of pupils?
 - how would this make the pupil feel?

-Go through answers as a group.
-They may include:
+Go through answers as a group, they may include:

 - (The teacher leans down to the pupil’s eye level.) - gets to eye-level to ensure focus
 - “Ralph” - addresses pupil by name